samathaluca/new-lazycamp/README.md

 * If customers do want to contact us, general questions will be answered for us by the Lazycamp team.
 * Customer expectations will be managed by the lazycamp team and queries can be answered outside hours.

+#### Lazycamp Goal:

+* Offer established campsites a marketing and booking system that will generate income by filling in their spare pitches.
+* Offer microcampsites (1-5 pitches) a platform for promoting their spots.
+* Offer a 'couchsurfing' alternative with very low cost sharing someone's garden or land without.
+* Earn income on each paid booking made.
+* Earn Income by directing calls and email enquiries to sites if the owners/hosts want to take payment themselves.

 ## User stories

-As a user type, I want to perform an action, so that I can achieve a goal.
-As a user I expect to be able to quickly find the nearest pitch/ site or spot where I can safely camp for the night.
+As a user I expect to be able to quickly find the nearest pitch/ campsite or spot where I can safely camp for the night.

-As user I want to cleary see which campspots are available and not be wasting time being presented with fully booked campspots.
+As user I want to clearly see which campspots are available and not be wasting time being presented with fully booked campspots.
 I do not want to waste my time, be frustrated or disappointed.

 As a user, if I have viewed a campsite and it is sold out, I want to see it still featured but now fully booked.
-This will stop me being confused if the spot has disappeared from all views and I may wonder if I saw it on a different site.
+This will stop me being confused if the spot has disappeared from all views and I may wonder if I saw it on a different website.

 As a user I may have needs or preferences that I want to be able to prioritise in a search for example, pets, car space, public transport, shower, electricity, local amenities.

-As I user I want to know if the site is quiet, lively, family oriented, waterside, farm, wood, mountain etc.
+As I user I want to know if the campsite is quiet, lively, family oriented, waterside, farm, wood, mountain etc.

-As I user I want to know the price I will need to pay and a big advantage will be to prepay so that I can arrive when I want and know my place is secured.
+As I user I want to know the price I will need to pay.

+I may want to prepay so that I can arrive when I want and know my place is secured.

 As a user I want to be able to access the pitch normal hours and spontaneously.

+As a user I want to find pitches that offer late arrival or late checkout depending on my preference.

-As I user I want to ensure that the site participation is current and that I will have access and knowledge of where to go exactly.
+As I user I want to ensure that the campsite participation is current and that I will have access and knowledge of where to go exactly.

 I do not want to be given outdated event or pitch information.

 I want to know a fixed basic price and what will cost me extra.
 Do I need £1 coins for on site facilities e.g showers, lockers or gaming.

-As I user I may want to try camping for the first time with tips and ideas and to make my experience as comfortable as possible using know how from seasoned and well travelled campers
+As I user I may want to try camping for the first time with tips and ideas and to make my experience as comfortable as possible.

 As a user I may need local information e.g. scottish midges, noisy frogs, local early cockerel or noisy dawn chorus, farm animal smells etc. I want to know the bad points as well as the good so I know what to expect, have the option to prepare so that I can relax and enjoy myself.

 As a user I would like a profile of previous bookings and to find them easily.

 I would like to a very simple login process.
 I would like password reset.
-Possibly I would like to login through social media.

-As a user  enjoy a blog or chatroom to help get ideas or make plans?
+As a user enjoy chat to help get ideas or make plans?

 I want my payment to be made easily and securely.
 I want email Acknowledgements

 I would like messages appear when I submit, enquire or book that tewll me I have been successful.

-As  a user I would like email confirmation with all the information I will need to find and access the camp spot..
+As  a user I would like email confirmation with all the information I will need to find and access the camp spot.

-If I am camping my phone may not be charged and I am unlikely to have been able to print my booking so I would like my email address and name to be evidence enough to the business user .
+If I am camping my phone may not be charged and I am unlikely to have been able to print my booking so I would like my email address and name to be evidence enough to the business user.

 I want flexibility and maybe a credit offer if I can not make my booking.

-As a user I would like to read how other users got there and found it.
-How they slept is important.
-Did they feel secure?.

 As a user I would like to know what is closest to my ideal spot if there are no ideal spots. for example i have 2 children and a dog so it must be a child and pet friendly site but I may be willing to park a distance away from the pitch or do without electric if needed.